frankthelen/hapi-mock/README.md

 ## Purpose

-This plugin provides a simple way to add mock behavior to endpoints.
+This plugin provides a simple way to add mock behavior to Hapi endpoints.
 It is *experimental* at this point of time.

 v2 is going away from jexl expressions towards es6 conditions.
-And it is rewritten in TypeScript.
+And it provides TypeScript support.

-## Usage (ES6)
+## Usage

+### ES6

-Register the plugin with Hapi server like this:
+The plugin is *registered with the Hapi server* something like this:

 ```js
 const Hapi = require('@hapi/hapi');